y0w0/documentation/docs/accessories/m2e-tosata.md

 This expansion board is very easy to use, just plug it into the M2.E interface and then connect the SATA device to the expansion board.

 ## Feature
 - Description: Convert M2.E port to SATA port
-- Compatbility: Compatible with ROCK 5A / 5B
-- Deminsion: 22mm x 30mm x 7mm
+- Dimension: 22mm x 30mm x 7mm